opencog/atomspace-bridge/README.md

 Primary and Foreign Keys
 ------------------------
-The primary mapping problem is what to do with primary and foreign keys.
+The biggest question is what to do with primary and foreign keys.
-The simplest solution is to "do nothing" and let the user just wing it.
+The simplest solution is to "do nothing" and just import rows from SQL straight-up.
+Whatever primary/foreign keys are in the SQL tables will also appear in the AtomSpace, and will be joined automatically, as is the convention for the AtomSpace.
+Writing complex queries appears to be straight-forward (easier than writing SQL queries).
-That is, to join tables together, the user would write Atomese queries that include the key to be joined.
 This works and is surprisingly flexible.

 Other mappings are possible; however, there is no natural way of asking Postgres which table columns are foreign keys, and which other tables